 ‘a comedy with streaks of poetry, pathos, and tenderness, [...] the outstanding gem of all Chaplin’s pictures’.

-Chaplin reconstructed the film in 1942 upon the advent of synched sound to film, removing the intertitles and some scenes - most famously eliminating a kiss with the leading lady at the end so as not to upset his (then) wife! - adding spoken narration, and recording a musical score.
+Chaplin reconstructed the film in 1942 after the introduction of synched sound to film.
+He removed the intertitles and some scenes - most famously eliminating a kiss with the leading lady at the end so as not to upset his (then) wife! - adding spoken narration, and recording a musical score.

 This performance revisited the 'original' 1925 edit of the visual material, with a score reconstructed and conducted by Carl Davis, who accessed the Chaplin archives under the Swiss Alps and found sketches of music for the removed scenes.